Dry Needling at K-Flow Therapy

 reducing excessive spindle sensitivity

-improving the muscle’s ability to contract and relax properly
+improving the muscle’s ability to contract and relax effectively

 supporting smoother, more efficient movement patterns